jameslawler/notes/docs/portuguese-language/verbs/todo2/pedir.md

 ## Writing Prompts

-1. Imagine que você está em um restaurante.
-Escreva um diálogo pedindo seu prato favorito e uma bebida.
+1. Escreva o diálogo sobre como pedir o cardápio e uma refeição.
+Write the dialog about asking for the menu and a meal.
-2. Descreva uma situação em que você precisou pedir ajuda a um amigo e como isso resolveu o problema.
+2. Como você pede ajuda aos seus amigos?
+How do you ask your friends for help?
-3. Conte sobre uma vez em que você pediu um favor a alguém e como se sentiu após receber ajuda.
+3. Descreva um momento em que você teve que pedir informações.
+Describe a time you had to ask for directions.